geoffgu/particle.js/README.md

 }).render();
 ```

 Just new an object, then pass your arguments.
-BTW, you may need webpack and babel loader to run this es6 component.
+Have fun!